Who Was Princess Diana?

 Their courtship was widely covered in the tabloids.
 It was reported that some members of the royal family and former Prime Minister Tony Blair did not approve of their relationship.
 Diana’s butler and confidant Paul Burrell told the BBC that Fayed was “a rebound” from her relationship with Hasnat Khan.

 While visiting Paris, Diana and Dodi Fayed were involved in a car crash after trying to escape from the paparazzi early in the morning of August 31, 1997.
 Fayed and the driver were pronounced dead at the scene.
 Diana initially survived the crash but succumbed to her injuries at a Paris hospital a few hours later.
 She was 36 years old.

 News of her sudden, senseless death shocked the world.
 Queen Elizabeth II, who was criticized for not immediately responding publicly to Diana’s death, made a televised address from Buckingham Palace on September 5, in which she said: “No one who knew Diana will ever forget her.
 Millions of others who never met her, but felt they knew her, will remember her.
 I, for one, believe there are lessons to be drawn from her life and from the extraordinary and moving reaction to her death.
 I share in your determination to cherish her memory.”

-Following an investigation into the fatal accident, a report released in 1999 determined that the driver was at fault for driving at a high speed while under the influence of alcohol and anti-depressant drugs.
+Following an investigation into Diana’s fatal car accident, a report released in 1999 determined that the driver was at fault for driving at a high speed while under the influence of alcohol and antidepressant drugs.
 Charges were dropped against several photographers who were initially blamed for causing the crash.